-My love of eating has been with me since I was really young, but my love for cooking started just a few years ago.
-I laced up my travelling boots while I was at university and seized every chance and penny to set foot in new places.
-Cooking became my way of recreating and swimming in memories, moods and places, whether it be a toasty log cabin breakfast in Norway, a delectable balcony lunch in downtown Beirut or an idyllic sunlit feast on a quiet harbour in Greece.
-It's my firm-held belief that food is the nuts and bolts of all culture, and you can understand a lot about the world through eating.
-This idea is the heartbeat of my cooking.
+My excitement to eat has been beside me since I was really young, but my love for cooking started just a few years ago.
+After leaving university I first laced up my travelling boots and have seized every chance and penny to experience new places.
+Cooking became my way of recreating and relishing the memories I made, and it allowed me to communicate the moods and feelings those memories were packaged with.
+I have a firm belief that food is the nuts and bolts of society and culture, and you can understand a lot about people from the way they cook and eat.
+This belief is the heartbeat of my cooking style.
 It determines what I cook every day and the way I feed the people in my life.

-After years of practising at home, I raised my cooking game and auditioned for television cookery competitions.
+I am a self-taught cook, turned chef, turned cookery teacher.
+After years of travel and home cooking, I raised my cooking game and auditioned for TV cookery competitions.
 I first took aim at the Great British Bakeoff, making it to the final pool of thirty contestants from 12,000 applicants.
 Later that year, my luck changed when I was selected to be a contestant on Series 14 of MasterChef UK.
-With a repertoire of multi-national dishes, I progressed through the competition to the final 10 out of 56 contestants.
-Staying true to my style, I presented dishes from some of my favourite regions around the world: the Middle-East, the American Deep South, Scandinavia, the Mediterranean, Eastern Europe and special dishes from my very own homeland in the North-East of England.
+With a repertoire of multi-national dishes, I progressed through the competition to the semi-final stages of the competition.
+Staying true to my style, I presented dishes from some of my favourite regions around the world: the Middle-East, the American Deep South, Scandinavia, the Mediterranean, Eastern Europe and treasured dishes from my homeland in the North-East of England.